msiniscalchi/atom-latextools/README.md

 This is an *in-progress* Atom port of the [LaTeXTools package](http://github.com/SublimeText/LaTeXTools) for Sublime Text (currently maintained by Ian Bacher and myself).

-Currently (v0.4.0, 1/6/2016), the following features are implemented:
+Currently (v0.5.0, 1/9/2016), the following features are implemented:

 * Compile and view PDF files (Windows and OSX only for now), using the `MikTeX` distribution and the `SumatraPDF` previewer on Windows, and `MacTeX` and `Skim` on OSX.
 * Forward and inverse search with the above PDF previewers
 * Parse the tex log output and list errors and warnings in the "LaTeXTools console."
 Jump to the line containing an error/warning by clicking on the error/warning message in the LaTeXTools Console.
-* Reference completion via a convenient select view (with fuzzy search)
+* Reference completion via a convenient select view (with fuzzy search); autotriggered by default upon typing `\ref{`, or via a keybinding
+* Bibliography completion (from one or more `.bib` files), also via a select view; autotriggered by default upon typing `\cite{` and friends, or via a keybinding.
+The way citations are displayed can be customized.
 * Full support for multi-file projects by adding  `%!TEX root = master.tex` at the top of each included file.
 This includes error/warning reporting.
 * Virtually all LaTeXTools snippets.